ZoomTen/MDiocre/README.md

 ![MDiocre](logo.svg)

-A very simple static website generator tool powered by Python, Markdown (but can be extended to other markup)
+A very simple static website generator tool powered by Python.
+It primarily converts Markdown files and combines it with an HTML template, but can be extended to other markup.

 ## Requirements

-* Python 3 (python-markdown, shutil)
+* Python 3 (`python-markdown` + `py-gfm`)

+## Other Requirements

+**ReStructuredText** (RST) support requires `docutils` to be installed.

-If you want to build the documentation, you will have to install Sphinx as well.
+If you want to build the **documentation**, you will have to install Sphinx as well.

 ## What sets it apart from other tools?